department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

   <li class="process-step list-three">

-  Go to Benefits, Life Insurance SOES- SGLI Online Enrollment System to update.
+  Go to Benefits, Life Insurance SOES-SGLI Online Enrollment System.

   </li>

   <li class="process-step list-four">

-  Check your coverage and beneficiary info and make any needed updates.
+  Check your coverage and beneficiary information and make any needed updates.

  </li>
  </ol>

-You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive notice that you can start using SOES.
+You can log in with your CAC or DS Logon using Internet Explorer as soon as you receive a notice that you can start using SOES.

 <br>

-**If you are in the Coast Guard or National Oceanic and Atmospheric Administration,** <br> You'll need to fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
+**If you’re a member of the Coast Guard or National Oceanic and Atmospheric Administration,** <br> you'll need to fill out the Servicemembers' Group Life Insurance Election and Certificate and give it to your unit's personnel officer. <br>
 [Download the Servicemembers' Group Life Insurance Election and Certificate](https://www.benefits.va.gov/insurance/forms/SGLV_8286_ed2017-10.pdf).
 <br>
 [Learn more about SOES](https://www.benefits.va.gov/INSURANCE/SOES.asp).